How I’ve Earned Over $1,000 with cash Back and Price Drop Apps like Earny, Ebates, Paribus and Sift (Without Lifting a Finger!)

 Important points to consider about Paribus:

 – Just like with Earny and Sift, you can only link one email address to Paribus.
-So if you have several emails, make sure you link the one that you use when making online purchases.
+So if you have several emails, make sure you link the one you use when making online purchases.

 – However, Paribus has added a feature to make up for the absence of Amazon price drops.
 Paribus now monitors Amazon purchases where a guaranteed delivery date has been provided.
 If the item is not delivered (or attempted to be delivered) by the set date, Paribus files a claim to refund your shipping fees.
 If you are an Amazon Prime member, this would typically mean an extension to your Prime membership.

 – Paribus also no longer takes a cut of the refund they initiate for you.
 Previously, Paribus would keep a small percentage.
 That is no longer the case.
 Paribus is now 100% free — it all comes back to you.
-In this aspect, Paribus definitely has a major lead over its competitors.
+In this aspect, Paribus has a significant lead over its competitors.

 Update on Paribus and Amazon: